oliveiraleo/free5gc-auto-deploy/README.md

 bash -i deploy-both-UEs.sh
 ```

-**Note:** By default shells invoked by a script are non-interactive, running this script in a non-interactive shell will cause the bash environment variable reload after Go installation to fail.
+**Note:** By default shells invoked by a script are non-interactive, running this script in a non-interactive shell will cause bash environment reload to fail after Go installation.
 For more information see [this page](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Interactive-Shells)

 ## Contributing